-'''

-cons.obj3$bounds[] <- c(0.9, 0.95)
+cons.obj3\$bounds[] <- c(0.9, 0.95)

-'''

 The difference is that the first of these will result in a plain vector while the second retains the matrix structure of the original object.
-We want that matrix structure.
+We want that matrix structure-the row names in particular.